savevsgames/Yes-We-Kanban/README.md

     cd client && npm run dev
     ```

-5. Log in as one of the users in the hosted database:
-6.
-    Set up your SQL database and environment variables for it, then use the seed script to populate it.
+5. Set up your SQL database and environment variables for it, then use the seed script to populate it.
 Once your database has information, you can log in as one of these user names (or change them and set your own).

+    ```bash
     { username: "ScriptWizard", password: "semicolon" },
     { username: "BugHunter", password: "debugging" },
     { username: "ReactRandy", password: "jsxalltheway" },
     { username: "SQLSally", password: "3nFUN" },
     { username: "MongoMona", password: "nosqlforme" }

+    ```

 ---